espertus/MovieRecommenderJava/README.md

 ### RaterDatabase
 #### Has a/an:
-H* ashMap of RaterIDs to Rater objects
+* HashMap of RaterIDs to Rater objects

 ### Ratings
 #### Has a/an: